imperva/terraform-provider-dsfhub/website/docs/r/cloud_account.md

 - `region` - (String) For cloud systems with regions, the default region or region used with this asset.
 - `service_endpoints` - (Block) A `service_endpoints` block as defined below that specifies particular endpoints for a given service in the form of `<service name>: "endpoint"`.
 - `used_for` - (String) Designates how this asset is used / the environment that the asset is supporting.
-- `version` - (Number) Denotes the database/service version of the asset

 ### aws_proxy_config